github/developer.github.com/content/v3/auth.md

 For users with two factor authentication enabled, Basic Authentication requires an extra step.
-When Basic Authentication is attempted, the server will respond with a `401` and an error message indicating that a one time password (OTP) is required.
-In additon to the Basic Authentication credentials, you must send the users OTP in the `X-GitHub-OTP` header.
+When Basic Authentication is attempted, the server will respond with a `401` and an `X-GitHub-OTP: required;:2fa-type` header, indicating that a two-factor authentication code is needed in addition to the username and password.
+The `:2fa-type` in this header indicates if the account is configured using SMS or app-based two-factor authentication.

+In additon to the Basic Authentication credentials, you must send the user's OTP in the `X-GitHub-OTP` header.
 Because the these one time passwords expire quickly, we recommend using the Authorizations API to [create an access token][create-access] and using that to [authenticate via OAuth][oauth-auth] for most API access.

 Alternately, you can create access tokens from the Personal Access Token section of your [application settings page](https://github.com/settings/application).